Ivan Vejvoda

 Serbia

-He is a member of ERSTE Foundation’s Advisory Board, the Serbian PEN Club, and serves on the editorial boards of two social science journals, Constellations and Philosophy & Social Criticism.
 Vejvoda has been awarded the French National Order of Merit in the rank of Officer and the Order of the Italian Star of Solidarity, second rank (Commendatore).
+He holds a diploma from the Institut d’études politiques de Paris and completed postgraduate studies in philosophy at Belgrade University.